THE CLOTHING RESTORATION PROJECT

 Thousands of years ago, four separate species of cotton were domesticated by four different cultures in four different places in the world: Central America; the Andes; Arabia and Syria; and the Indus Valley (Lacape, 2014).
 The people living in these areas independently recognized that the wild cotton plants in their areas yielded fibers that could be spun into durable, soft, lightweight clothing that was also easy to dye.
 In each of these regions, cotton textiles came to form an important part of everyday as well as religious and spiritual life.
 Because cotton could only be grown in the climates of these areas, these regions also became major hubs of ancient cotton textile manufacturing and trade.
 The following sections will cover the ancient world’s relationship to cotton and the importance of this staple crop in the places where it was domesticated.

-Indian Cotton: World fame
+Indian Cotton: World Fame

-From ancient times, weavers living in the Indian subcontinent mastered the art of creating extraordinary fabrics out of cotton.
 Indian farmers domesticated cotton and developed the technology to weave it at least seven thousand years ago— cotton thread dating from 5,000 BCE was found in modern Pakistan, in Mehrgarh (Moulherat et al., 2002).

 The development of cotton and other textile technology took place on a household level, and subsistence farmers developed hundreds or even thousands of varieties of cotton, each suited to its local environment and desired end product (Menon and Uzramma, 2017).
 Weavers from every family perfected their skills over the centuries, and certain communities became known for different styles of fine cloths.
 Today, many regions of India are still known for their textiles.